-Recycle Aggregates (RA)
+Recycle aggregates (RA)

-The first question asked respondents to demonstrate their understanding of LC materials with responses such as "Not aware," "Aware of but not used," and "Aware and used in project(s)."
-The second, third, and fourth questions were created for responders who had marked "Aware and used in project(s)" in the preceding question.
-Concerning the frequency of material use, four options were presented: "Least often," "Often," "Very often," and "Most often."
-The third question asked respondents to characterise their experience with LC materials by selecting one of four responses: "Not favour and will not use again," "Somewhat not favour", "Somewhat favour," and "Favour and will use again."
+The first question asked respondents to demonstrate their understanding of LC materials with responses such as "Not aware", "Aware of but not used" and "Aware and used in the project(s)".
+The second, third and fourth questions were created for responders who had marked "Aware and used in the project(s)" in the preceding question.
+Concerning the frequency of material use, four options were presented: "Least often", "Often", "Very often" and "Most often".
+The third question asked respondents to characterise their experience with LC materials by selecting one of four responses: "Not favour and will not use again", "Somewhat not favour", "Somewhat favour" and "Favour and will use again".
 The fourth question addressed the factors influencing material choices for their projects.
-Respondents might highlight the options of "Not relevant," "Least relevant," "Relevant," and "Very relevant."
-Sections C and D asked respondents about the 12 constraints and possible solutions for LC material acceptance, and they may select "Not important," "Least important," "Important," and "Very important" (Table 3).
+Respondents and "Very relevant".
+Sections C and D asked respondents about the 12 constraints and possible solutions for LC material acceptance and they may select "Not important", "Least important", "Important" and "Very important" (as shown in Table 3).

 Table 3.
-Factor analysis for rotated of internal constraints groups component matrix
+Factor analysis of rotated internal constraints groups component matrix